Live from the Southern Command in sunny South Florida.

 You're absolutely right.

-The civil war in this country is on the left, it's being perpetuated, and it's coming home to roost for everybody to see now in their presidential contest.
+It's coming home to roost for everybody to see now in their presidential contest.

-We don't stand for these kinds of things.
+Be like, we don't stand for these kinds of things.

-You know, it's just Oh, we've we've we've done it.
+Oh, we've done it.

-We we've we have excommunicated candidates.
+We have excommunicated candidates.

-I just went recently on a little golfing vacation with my wife, and uh we were playing a really nice course that had the GPS and they had the you know the handicapped things written on there, and we couldn't well I really don't know.
+I went recently on a little golfing vacation with my wife, and we were playing a really nice course.

 I'm still kind of new to golf.

-Is it handicapped what?
+Is a handicap what?

-Like the handicapping golfing.
+Like the handicap in golfing.

 You want to know my handicap?

-Yeah, your handicap, and how does that work?
+Yeah, your handicap and how does that work?

 Well, it's a very, very complicated process.